Before you go to an amusement park, read this

-(CNN)Two years after a child was decapitated on the world's tallest water slide in Kansas, investigators revealed this week that they found design flaws and unreported injuries at the site.
+(CNN)Two years after a child was decapitated on the world's tallest water slide in Kansas, investigators revealed in March that they found design flaws and unreported injuries at the site.

 The death of 10-year-old Caleb Schwab and the the indictment of several people in the case has put a spotlight on amusement park safety.
 While the amusement park industry says its facilities are safe, just how often do accidents happen and what kind of oversight is there?